delicb/cliware/README.md

 `Exec` and it accepts next `Handler` in to be called and returns new `Handler`.

-Middlewares can wrap handlers based on some parameters, do some stuff before and after next handler, etc, modify request, inspect response, etc. Middleware HAS TO call next handler that was provided to `Exec` or else entire chain will stop executing.
+Middlewares can wrap handlers based on some parameters, do some stuff before and after next handler, modify request, inspect response, etc. Middleware HAS TO call next handler that was provided to `Exec` or else entire chain will stop executing.